Grisou13/travel-log-app/docs/screens.md

 An interesting feature would've been to be able to follow the map to load more poi's, for now the user is blocked on the list that is returned from `openrouteservice`.

+The poi search radius is ~10km^2 around the location of the place.
 # 5 Settings

 Settings could've been buffed up to contain even more stuff: